 The Economic Impact of World War II

 World War II was the deadliest military conflict in history.
 It lasted from 1939 to 1945 and involved 30 countries from every part of the globe.
-World War II killed around 70 million people, or 4 percent of the world's population.
+World War II killed around 70 million people or 4% of the world's population.
 Historians argue over the exact numbers, so most of the following figures are from "The Fallen of World War II."
 It's more than the deaths incurred for all wars since then combined.

 The Soviet Union took the biggest hit with 20 million killed.
 Six million German soldiers directly killed 11 million soldiers and 7 million civilians.
 Almost 3.5 million Soviet prisoners of war died in German slave labor camps.
 German soldiers were ordered to shoot all Jews, communist leaders, and Soviet civilians and take their grain.
 More than 1 million residents starved to death during the two-year Siege of Leningrad.

 Germany lost around 9 million.
 Around 5.3 million were soldiers, and 3.3 million were civilians.
 The Nazis killed 300,000 German civilians and Allied bombings killed 600,000.

 Poland lost 5 million people or 16% of its total population.
 Of those, 2.7 million were Jews, and 240,000 were soldiers.

 Yugoslavia lost 1 million people, of which 445,000 were soldiers.
 France lost 568,000 people, of which 218,000 were soldiers.
 The United Kingdom lost 60,000 civilians to German air raids and 384,000 soldiers.
 The United States lost 405,000 soldiers and about 2,000 civilians.

 - Romania lost 833,000 total and 300,000 soldiers.

 - Italy lost 457,000 total with 301,000 soldiers.

 - Hungary lost 580,000 total with 300,000 soldiers.